-2016 SALES \$1.71Billion
+2017 SALES \$1.82Billion

-Waupaca Foundry, a Hitachi Metals group company, is the largest producer of gray, ductile, austempered ductile, and compacted graphite iron in the world, melting 2,318,236 metric tons of metal in FY2016.
+Waupaca Foundry, a Hitachi Metals group company, is the largest producer of gray, ductile, austempered ductile, and compacted graphite iron in the world, melting 2,624,378 tons of melt in FY2017.
 Our castings are produced using our custom-built vertical green sand molding machines and created by a workforce of over 4,400 people that puts generations of expertise to work for our customers every day.